emirosejohn/OfficeDataSource/README.md

 ## Important contacts
 Paul Herrera paul.herrera@dimensional.com is the lead developer and will oversee the continuation of this project.
 Max Booth (unrelated to David) and Emily Johnson also have priveledges to pull requests;
 however, we will most likely lose this once internship is over.
+Corporate Services, specifically Karen Hernandez (Head of Hospitality Services-Americas ***REMOVED***) and Jenny Hill (***REMOVED***), are responsible foer managing the office database through the UI only.

 ## Pull request SLA (Service Level Agreement)